 - ETD Manila: 8:00 am

 - ETA Manila: 3:45 pm

-WHAT TO BRING: Bike rentals are not available in Corregidor.
-Bring your own bike, bike helmet, water bottle or hydration pack, energy bars, shades, sunscreen, arm sleeves and biking gloves for the day tour biking.
+Starting January 2018, you will be able to rent Bamboo Bikes in Corregidor Island for P300/hour.
+It’s cheaper if you bring your own bikes though.
+Bring your bike helmet, water bottle or hydration pack, energy bars, shades, sunscreen, arm sleeves and biking gloves for the day tour biking.
 For night rides, bring bike lights & flashlights as most streets don’t have streetlights.